Announcing A Grow Your Own Tea Series That Will To Save You Money

-Why Grow Your Tea?
+Why Grow Your Own?

-During the winter months, I sipped tea while reading the seed catalogs.
+During the winter months, I sip while reading the seed catalogs.
 I found myself looking for herbs for cooking and making tea.
 To use the herbs we will plant for tea, it's as simple as adding the leaves to hot water.
 Of course, drying the leaves will offer the ability to store them for later.

 Continue reading to learn everything I'll cover in this series.